There seem to be many opinions on the effect of pregnancy on migraines.

-Many people say this.
+Many report this.

 Migraine treatment during pregnancy planning